Our Curriculum Intent

 Year 5 covers three topics of History.

 Year 5 starts off in Autumn by looking at the settling of the Anglo Saxons in Britain.
 They will look at the reasons for the Anglo Saxons coming to Britain and compare them to any similar world events in the present day.
 They will move on to look at the influence the Anglo Saxons had on our society and can compare to the impact of the Romans, with the Anglo Saxons being the next group to occupy Britain.
+Then, Year 5 look at the Viking and Anglo Saxon struggle for England.
+This is an opportunity for children to utilise their learning from the previous unit and flesh it out with the rest of the ‘story’.
+They can make links to their prior learning about the Anglo Saxons and explore what part the vikings played in the narrative they have already established.

 In Spring, Year 5 looks at the Ancient Islamic Empire.
 This is compared to this part of the world today to see how places change over time and what can influence that change.
 It is then also discussed in comparison with Empires learned about in Years 2, 3 and 4.
 It is also compared to their understanding of the Anglo Saxon culture, as these periods of History cross over.